farabian66/starter-academic/content/home/experience.md

   * Network troubleshooting
   * UMTS/LTE Networks evaluation and Analysis
   * KPI (Key Performance Indicator) Optimization
-  * Strong contribution in Nokia NPO (Network Performance Optimization) project-responsible of region one, which is included of
-ve big provinces of Iran, contributed to achieve more than 10 percent coverage and quality improvement in LTE network
+  * Strong contribution in Nokia NPO (Network Performance Optimization) project-responsible of region one, which is included of five big provinces of Iran, contributed to achieve more than 10 percent coverage and quality improvement in LTE network
   """

 [[experience]]